Last Updated on

 But the wintertime isn’t the only time you need a shelter; you really need one all year round.
 People die of hypothermia in the summertime too, just like they do in the wintertime.
 When the sun goes down, temperatures in the wild can drop suddenly.
 As long as it is below 98.6°F (37 C) your body is potentially losing heat.
 Add some wind and rain in there, and you could find yourself in a very dangerous situation, where you are losing body heat faster than your body can generate it – especially if you’re also in a situation where you don’t have enough food.

 If you think of your body like a machine, the only thing keeping the machine working is the energy source, and our energy source is food.
-In the wild, if you’re in a disaster scenario or stranded in the wilderness, getting your hands on enough calories might be a challenge, which is why it’s all the more important that you preserve whatever warmth you have.
+In the wild, if you’re in a disaster scenario or stranded, getting your hands on enough calories might be a challenge, which is why it’s all the more important that you preserve whatever warmth you have.
 (If you’re wondering about what to do about food in a disaster, check out our articles on the best survival foods or how to find food in the wild)

 To perform its function, any shelter must protect from the ambient conditions.
 Specifically, you want a roof to protect you from the rain (or snow, sleet, hail, etc) and however many walls are necessary to protect you from the wind (and rain).
 If it is cold, you’ll ideally want all four walls, each with some form insulation, so that they can help to hold in heat and keep the cold at bay.
 Even if there’s not a fire, your body generates heat, and having insulation in your shelter will still help if it’s cold outside.